rose16z/rose16z-ai/README.md

 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/rose16z/rose16z-ai/blob/master/package.json'>package.json</a></b></td>
-				<td>- Defines the metadata and operational settings for the "roseai" project, specifying its dependencies and scripts for development and production environments<br>- It configures the project to use frameworks and libraries such as Next.js, React, and Axios, and sets up commands for building, starting, and linting the application.</td>
+				<td>- Defines the metadata and operational settings for the "rose16z" project, specifying its dependencies and scripts for development and production environments<br>- It configures the project to use frameworks and libraries such as Next.js, React, and Axios, and sets up commands for building, starting, and linting the application.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/rose16z/rose16z-ai/blob/master/tailwind.config.ts'>tailwind.config.ts</a></b></td>